Sugnu

-Sugnu (also spelt Sugnoo) is a town under municipality at the southern tip of the Kakching district in Manipur, India.
-It is on the bank of the Manipur River, to the east of Churachandpur district, Chandel district to the east and Bishnupur district.
+Sugnu (also spelt Sugnoo) is a town at the southern end of the Imphal Valley in Manipur, India.
+Part of the town is in Kakching district, administered by municipal council, and the other part is in Chandel district under four separate villages.
+Sugnu is on the bank of the Manipur River, to the east of Churachandpur district and Bishnupur district.